-Before starting the installation process, ensuring that your Ubuntu system is up to date is essential.
-This will minimize potential conflicts and ensure that all dependencies are met.
-To update your system, execute the following command in your terminal:
+Before starting the installation process, update your Ubuntu system to minimize potential conflicts and ensure all dependencies are current.

 sudo apt update && sudo apt upgrade